cdeccio/cougarnet/README.md

  - `prog`: a string representing a program and its arguments, which are to be run, instead of an interactive shell.
 The program path and its arguments are delimited by `|`.
-For example, `echo|foo|bar` would execute `echo foo kbar`.
+For example, `echo|foo|bar` would execute `echo foo bar`.
 Default: execute an interactive shell.

 ## Communicating with the Calling Process